What Can Slow Implant Healing

 Your Detroit implant dentist will give you detailed instructions about how to encourage your dental implant to heal.
 This includes things like avoiding alcohol during the 48 hours after implant placement.
 If you don’t follow your implant dentist’s instructions, it can slow your implant healing or lead to a failure to integrate.

-Not only does this include smoking while your implant is healing, but also at least 12 months before your procedure as well.
-This is due to smoking’s effect on the gums.
+Smoking is bad for your dental implants.
+This is due in part to smoking’s effect on the gums.
 Your gums are integral to the health of your mouth because they deliver important nutrients to your teeth via the bloodstream.
 Smoking actually limits the flow of blood to the gums, which is why smokers are more susceptible to gum disease.
-This blood flow is key for dental implants to heal properly, and it is limited then the healing process will not only take longer, but it is also possible that your body will not take the implant.
+This blood flow is key for dental implants to heal properly, and if it is limited then the healing process will not only take longer, but it is also possible that your body will not take the implant.

-For much of the same reasons as smoking, those who are having difficulty managing their diabetes should avoid dental implants.
+For much of the same reasons as smoking, those who are having difficulty managing their diabetes might not be good candidates for dental implants.
 Diabetes stiffens and narrows the capillaries which reduces the blood flow to many areas of the body, including the gums.
 This can prolong the healing process and may result in the implant failing to take.
 Once your diabetes is under control your dental implants should heal normally.

 Poor Bone Growth